-- (a) Within the Residential Zone of the Tara-Ika Precinct, activities listed as a discretionary activity in Chapter 15 are a discretionary activity. - (b) Within the Commercial Zone of the Tara-Ika Precinct, activities listed as a discretionary activity in Chapter 17 are a discretionary activity. - (c) Within the Greenbelt Residential Zone of the Tara-Ika Precinct, activities listed as a discretionary activity in Chapter 18 are a discretionary activity. - (d) Within the Open Space Zone of the Tara-Ika Precinct, activities listed as a discretionary activity in Chapter 20 are a discretionary activity. - (e) Subdivision or land use activities that do not provide Primary Features in the manner shown on Structure Plan 013. - (f) Subdivisions that do not comply with Rule 15A.8.2.3(b)(ii), 15A.8.3.4(b)(ii), 15A.8.4.1(b)(ii), or 15A.8.5.1(b)(ii). - (g) Any development that does not comply with Rule 15A.8.2.2(b) Development within the Arapaepae Road Special Treatment Overlay. - (h) Any activity not otherwise specified. - (i) Any Restricted Discretionary Activity that does not comply with Restricted Discretionary Activity Conditions. - (j) Any activity that does not comply with 15A.8.1.1(b).
+- (a) Within the Residential Zone of the Tara-lka Precinct, activities listed as a discretionary activity in Chapter 15 are a discretionary activity. - (b) Within the Commercial Zone of the Tara-lka Precinct, activities listed as a discretionary activity in Chapter 17 are a discretionary activity. - (c) Within the Greenbelt Residential Zone of the Tara-lka Precinct, activities listed as a discretionary activity in Chapter 18 are a discretionary activity.

+- (d) Within the Open Space Zone of the Tara-lka Precinct, activities listed as a discretionary activity in Chapter 20 are a discretionary activity. - (e) Subdivision or land use activities that do not provide Primary Features in the manner shown on Structure Plan 013\. - (f) Subdivisions that do not comply with Rule 15A.8.2.2(b)(ii), 15A.8.3.4(b)(ii), 15A.8.4.1(b)(ii), or 15A.8.5.1(b)(ii). - (g) Any development that does not comply with Rule 15A.8.2.1(b). - (h) Any activity not otherwise specified. - (i) Any Restricted Discretionary Activity that does not comply with Restricted Discretionary Activity Conditions. - (j) Any activity that does not comply with 15A.8.1.1(b).

-Advice note: Zones are not Primary Structure Plan Features.
+\Advice note: Zones are not Primary Structure Plan Features.
 In the event 'out of zone' activities are proposed, the activity status will be determined based on the zone rules unless the activity does not provide a Primary Structure Plan Feature (e.g. arterial) road, in which case it is captured by Rule 15A.4.1(e).

-- (a) Commercial activities that do not comply with maximum floor area limits. - (b) Development of a new building, or additions and/or alterations to existing building frontages that do not comply with the conditions for Restricted Discretionary Activities in Rule 15A.8.3.1.
+- (a) Commercial activities that do not comply with maximum floor area limits. - (b) Development of a new building, or additions and/or alterations to existing building frontages that do not comply with the conditions for Restricted Discretionary Activities in Rule 15A.8.3.1

-15A.5 Non-Complying Activities
+15A.5 NON-COMPLYING ACTIVITIES